Can EU keep Navalny safe as he 'defies' Putin?

 Navalny's fate

-"The EU has repeatedly called on Russia to investigate this unacceptable crime [the Novichok attack on Navalny], which we see as a case of proliferation of chemical weapons, contrary to international law," the spokesman also said.
+"The EU has repeatedly called on Russia to investigate this unacceptable crime [the Novichok attack on Navalny], which we see as a case of proliferation of chemical weapons, contrary to international law," the EU spokesman also said.

 And whether Borrell's trip goes ahead or not, having the EU "closely watch" what happens to Navalny "might help" keep him safe, Ashurkov, Navalny's associate, told this website.

-"But nobody has a crystal ball on the calculations in the Kremlin," Ashurkov said.
+"It [EU attention] couldn't hurt ... but nobody has a crystal ball on the calculations in the Kremlin," Ashurkov said.

 When asked by EUobserver what Borrell ought to say to Lavrov if they met, Ashurkov, a 48-year old former banker, replied: "Borrell has decades of international diplomatic experience.
 It would be naive for me, a Russian political activist, to advise him.
 There are so many considerations".

-For its part, Russia denies it is at war in Ukraine or poisoning Navalny.
+For its part, Russia denies it is at war in Ukraine or that it poisoned Navalny.

 Meanwhile, its EU ambassador, Vladimir Chizhov, has been lobbying for a Borrell-Lavrov meeting, EU diplomatic sources said.